How Cornell University Measures Social Engagement and Delivers Customized Content to Thousands of Alumni

-“We’re thinking about all the other stuff we want these people to do and focusing on that with our outreach to see if we can get them to bite,” Ashley Budd, director of digital marketing, said.
+“We’re thinking about all the other stuff we want these people to do and focusing on that with our outreach to see if we can get them to bite,” Ashley Budd, director of digital marketing for alumni affairs and development, said.
 “We’ll ramp up awareness and cultivation on social media to get this audience paying attention, then jump into their inbox or send a targeted Facebook ad with an offer when they’re more likely to take action.”

 The team also uses EverTrue to build segments for annual fund and crowdfunding appeals.
 A few weeks before a campaign is due to launch, Mike and Ashley share relevant content on Facebook.
 Using EverTrue, they can then track people who like or comment on the post and build a list of interested prospects to solicit.